huseyindeniz/oar.apps.webspa/README.md

 1. if the tests failed, reset the qa branch to the previous version.
 Send the test results to the Dev Team.
 2. if the tests succeeded, create a pull request to the dev branch.
 This PR will be automatically merged to the dev branch.

-### WebSPA App Dev Team Lead
+#### WebSPA App QA Team Lead

-When a PR sent to the master branch from the dev branch:
+When the qa merges with the feature/bug branch and the QA team completes its manual tests:

-1. Create a pull reqest to the master branch if the milestone features completed.
+1. Creates a pull reqest to the dev branch.
-2. Merge the pull request on the master branch.